solliancenet/azure-synapse-analytics-ga-content-packs/hands-on-labs/lab-03/README.md

 - **Datasets**: `wwi02_sale_small_stats_adls`, `wwi02_sale_small_stats_asa`
 - **Linked services**: `asagakeyvault01`, `asagadatalake01`, `asagasqlpool01`

-The reminder of this exercise covers the procedure to get the JSON templates associated with these objects.
+The remainder of this exercise covers the procedure to get the JSON templates associated with these objects.

 ### Task 2 - Script an ADF pipeline and all its related components